-GTI and KEPRI will work together on Oxy-PFBC technology to validate the process, mature the technology, and address technology gaps to progress the commercialization of more economical carbon capture technologies.
+GTI Energy and KEPRI will work together on Oxy-PFBC technology to validate the process, mature the technology, and address technology gaps to progress the commercialization of more economical carbon capture technologies.

 The Oxy-PFBC technology uses oxy-fuel combustion, a process that burns solid fuel using a pressurized mixture of oxygen and CO2, instead of air, to produce heat to generate electricity.
 It delivers near-zero emissions by economically capturing greenhouse gases created by combustion.